monoamine11231/MeowPDF/README.md

 - [x] Implement or find a standard on parsing stdin key inputs.
 - [x] Allow for link clicking using the mouse.
 - [x] Allow custom remapping of keybindings.
+- [ ] Command bar to manually jump to different pages and search for text

 ### In progress
 - [x] Implement auto-scaling of the PDF document on opening based on terminal size.